dalguete/kick-off/README.md

 Utility used as helper in the process of building parts of a Docker image, plus configurator to trigger processes when a container is launched, plus services daemon launcher, plus signal processor to communicate with such processes.

+This was created in order to have a common structure to use when processing building pieces for a Docker image.
+Later, the objective became broader, as it now is used to deploy processes run by the container too, and respond to signals.
+It's the replacement for supervisor.

+In the case of the folder structure, this command aims for something as defined in the example folder shown in this repo.
+Please, check that for deeper information.

 ## Folder Structure

 It's really simple, aimed to enable program distribution under different formats.